Potential National Hockey League expansion: Other cities

+Hartford, the former home of the NHL's Hartford Whalers, has attempted to bring the league back to the city since meeting with the NHL in 2008.
+Like the Quebec Nordiques, the Whalers entered the NHL as one of four WHA teams absorbed by the league in 1979.
+In 1997, the Whalers relocated and became the Carolina Hurricanes.
+Like Quebec City, Hartford is the one other NHL city from the 1980s that was abandoned and has not yet regained an NHL team.
+Connecticut's two most recent governors, Dannel Malloy and Ned Lamont, have worked to connect interested investors to the league.
+In 2024, former gubernatorial candidate Mark Stewart Greenstein started a plan to bring the Whalers back with a community-owned team, akin to the Green Bay Packers of the NFL.
+Hartford hosts the Hartford Wolf Pack of the AHL and the University of Connecticut men's ice hockey team at PeoplesBank Arena, which was renovated in 2025.

-Indianapolis was previously home of the Indianapolis Racers of the World Hockey Association (WHA), where Wayne Gretzky started his professional ice hockey career.
-Indianapolis's ice hockey history also includes the Indianapolis Capitals, Indianapolis Chiefs, Indianapolis Checkers, and Indianapolis Ice.
-The Indianapolis metropolitan area is the home to the ECHL's Indy Fuel, who play at Fishers Event Center in nearby Fishers.
+Indianapolis was previously home of the Indianapolis Racers of the WHA, where Wayne Gretzky started his professional ice hockey career.
+Indianapolis was also a candidate for the relocation of the California Golden Seals in 1973, but this was rejected by the NHL's Board of Governors.
+Indianapolis's ice hockey history also includes the Indianapolis Capitals of the AHL, Indianapolis Chiefs of the International Hockey League (IHL), Indianapolis Checkers of the Central Hockey League (CHL) and IHL, and Indianapolis Ice of the IHL and CHL.
+The Indianapolis metropolitan area is home to the ECHL's Indy Fuel, who play at Fishers Event Center in nearby Fishers.

 The T-Mobile Center in Kansas City in 2022.

 Kansas City previously hosted the NHL's Kansas City Scouts, who played two seasons at Kemper Arena from 1974 to 1976; the team ultimately relocated to Denver to become the Colorado Rockies, owing to poor attendance and on-ice performance in Kansas City; the Scouts' former franchise survives today as the New Jersey Devils.
 The city has since hosted a succession of minor-league teams, most recently the currently-active Kansas City Mavericks of the ECHL; it was also a candidate for relocating the Pittsburgh Penguins in 2007, though it did not materialize.
 The T-Mobile Center is capable of hosting an NHL team, having previously hosted St. Louis Blues preseason games, and both local officials (including mayor Quinton Lucas) and prominent Kansas City individuals (including Mavericks owner Lamar Hunt Jr. and Kansas City Chiefs quarterback Patrick Mahomes) have expressed interest in either expansion or the relocation of an existing team.
 However, no interested ownership groups have publicly come forward, with Hunt previously describing the NHL's $500 million USD expansion fee as "ridiculously big" in 2015, and later stating in 2023 that an expansion team "doesn't seem realistic".